Why Hire a Car Accident Lawyer?

 While every case is unique, some are certainly more complex than others – including many of the types of cases in this section.
 We highly advise that, if your case falls into these categories, you discuss it with an experienced car accident attorney immediately.

 You Don’t Pay an Attorney’s Fee Unless We Recover Compensation2

 6) Let Us Do the Work – You Just Get Better

 The car accident lawyers at the Law Offices of James Scott Farrin works hard to take the burden of your personal injury claim off your shoulders.
-It starts by calling 1-866-900-7078 or contacting us online for a free case evaluation.
+It starts by calling 1-866-900-7078, chatting with us, or contacting us online for a free case evaluation.
 If we believe we can help you with your car accident claim, we’ll come to you – whether that’s at home, at work, or in the hospital.
 We’ll stay in touch with you, keep you in the loop, and check on your health.

 There’s nothing to lose by calling.
 Let us see if we can help.
 Give us a call – 24/7.
 The HurtLine is always open.